sook-tusk/SRMS-Workshop/README.md

 This workshop provides practical and structured guidance on the automation of reporting using R.

-The session aims to provide practical skills that promote transparency and the improved quality of research without having to rely on LaTex.
+The session aims to provide practical skills that promote transparency and the improved quality of research for non-LaTex users.

 # Contents
 -	Compiling a report in RStudio (for intermediate processing)